exasol/azure-data-factory-functions/doc/user_guide.md

 You can enter the values in the POST request body as plaintext, which is the simplest, but you could also use pipeline parameters,  global parameters, variables or data from previous activities.

-We recommend storing my connection strings as secrets in the Azure Key Vault and then fetching them using web activities in the pipeline as an earlier step.
+We recommend storing your connection strings as secrets in the Azure Key Vault and then fetching them using web activities in the pipeline as an earlier step.

 There's a great article on how to set this up here: